thycotic/cm-docs/local-data-vault/index.md

 In the workflow for connecting to Secret Server, the user can choose a "Remember me" option to store their credentials to a local data vault.

    ![local-data-vault](images/remember-me.png "How will you use Connection Manager?")

-With the local data vault enabled, the user can create local RDP and SSH connections, and save the connections and credentials locally.
-The user must protect this local data by logging into Connection Manager with their password each time they open the application.
-As soon as the user logs into Connection Manager, they are automatically connected to Secret Server.

 ## Disable Local Data Vault